znx3p0/canary/README.md

 Canary will also be supported in other languages (eventually).
 The languages in which Canary will be supported are (in order):
-- JavaScript (browser-only atm)
+- JavaScript
+- Python
 - Julia
-- Python
+- (Other ...)

 ## Contribute
 If you'd like to contribute to the project, please tell us at the